withastro/docs/src/pages/en/guides/integrations-guide.md

   });
 ```

-The first new line imports the integration, and the second line adds the integration into your project configuration so that Astro knows to use it.
+The first line is the import statement that imports the integration into your configuration file.
+The second line adds that integration into your project configuration so that Astro knows to use it.

 That's it!
 Restart Astro, and the new integration should take effect immediately.
 If you see an error on startup, make sure that you installed the required packages with npm., and that you called your integration as a function (`good: [react()]`) and didn't pass it directly in your config (`bad: [react]`).